Sean-Dickey-thycotic-com/ssi-docs/qualys/config/scan-vul.md

    ![](images/0a12bfe2fc2229b08fc93ef804b0e299.png)

-   >**Note**: The virtual scanner will use DHCP without proxy configuration, unless you make custom settings first.
-For custom configuration:

-   * Go to __Set up network__ by pressing the Down arrow one time and then the Right arrow one time.
+   >**Note:** The virtual scanner will use DHCP without proxy configuration,unless you make custom settings first.
+For custom configurations, go to __Set up network__ by pressing the Down arrow one time and then the Right arrow one time.

 1. Enter your personalization code.